 Jan Adriaans, Mercedes Azpilicueta & John Bingham-Hall, Adam Basanta, Paul Elliman, franck leibovici, Janneke van der Putten, Martin Riches & Tom Johnson, Urok Shirhan, Ho Tzu Nyen, Jasna Veličković, Suzanne Walsh, Geo Wyeth, Katarina Zdjelar, and curators Kris Dittel & Jelena Novak

+Post-Opera explored timely questions about the voice.
 The human voice has been central to our psychological and social understanding of the self.
 The voice is also at the heart of our definition of citizenship, as having the right to vote means having a voice in society.
 Hence, the voice is intimately entwined with what counts as being ‘human’.
 Yet not all bodies are equally seen as ‘human’ and allowed to have a voice.
-This begs the question: what kind of voices are recognised as such within our societal power dynamics and what are the possibilities for voices to be heard?
+This begs the question: What kind of voices are recognised as such within our society?
+And what are the possibilities for other voices to be heard?

 Technological developments also shift the ways in which we look at bodies, voices and identities today.
-As we become increasingly accustomed to an intrusive intimacy with technology, and are surrounded by artificial voices, new questions emerge: In what ways do such disembodied creatures affect our understanding of what constitutes a voice?
+As we are increasingly surrounded by technology and artificial voices, new questions emerge: In what ways do such disembodied voices affect our understanding of what constitutes a voice?
 And how do such voices gain presence?

 Insights from opera

 The exhibition took contemporary postdramatic opera as its inspiration.
 There is hardly any other genre where the voice is more essential than in opera.
 Yet in discourse about opera, the singing body was long overlooked as a meaningful element.
 Postdramatic opera engages in a reinvention of the body-voice relationship.
 It uses technology to alter voices or to break the seamless connection between singing body and voice, thus stretching the borders of the body and the voice and of the opera genre itself.